MileHacker Logo

 Waste Management

-Waste management display challenges in India.
+Waste management display difficulties in India.
 Minimize waste by refusing unnecessary packaging.
 Dispose of your garbage properly in designated bins.
 Package Free Shop advocates zero-waste products.

 Water Conservation

 Lack of water has a concern.
 Be mindful of usage: take shorter showers, turn off taps.
-Carry a reusable water bottle and refill from purified sources to lessen reliance on single-use plastics.
+Carry a reusable water bottle and refill your bottle from purified sources to lessen reliance on single-use plastics.

 Cultural Sensitivity